Hinduism in Fiji: Society

 The social structure among Fijian Hindus has lacked any caste structure.
 Scholars suggest that this lack of formation or observance of caste system among Fijian Hindus may have been because of the nature of work in Fijian plantations where everyone's profession revolved around farming, because Fijian Hindus lived together from the time they arrived in coolie ships, and because of demographic constraints faced by them.
-Extensive exogamy has been observed among Hindus of Fiji since the earliest days of plantation settlements, just like in other major indentured Hindu labor settlements in Mauritius, Natal (South Africa) and the Caribbean.
+Extensive exogamy has been observed among Hindus of Fiji since the earliest days of plantation settlements, just like in other major indentured Hindu labour settlements in Mauritius, Natal (South Africa) and the Caribbean.

 As with South Africa, the British colonial officials segregated people by race in Fiji.
 Plantation settlements in Fiji, as a policy, considered Indo-Fijian Hindus as a worker class, and did not allow them to live near or with European settlers, nor mix with native Fijian people.
 The segregation created a culture contact problem, that worsened over time.
 During the time of colonial rule, all the indigenous Fijians were proselytised and converted en masse to Christianity (mostly Methodism) by missionaries from Europe, mainly the British Isles.
 The Indo-Fijian Hindus, however, largely refused to convert and the great majority have remained Hindus to this very day.